 There is some truth to using software designed for macOS.
 Safari takes the first or second position in all three scenarios, whereas Firefox and Chrome have speed and privacy issues.

-If Safari is not your preference, some other alternative open-source web browsers you can try are Brave and Opera.
+If Safari is not your preference, some other alternative open-source web browsers you can try are Brave or Opera.

 "perfecttechreviews.com" is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.